LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 ```

 As next step, we want to install the `lisk-sdk` package and add it to our projects' dependencies.

-Before installing it, make sure to follow the instructions in the [Lisk SDK - Pre-Install](../../lisk-sdk/introduction.md#pre-installation) section.
+> Before installing the Lisk SDK, make sure to follow the instructions in the [Lisk SDK - Pre-Install](../../lisk-sdk/introduction.md#pre-installation) section.

 ```bash
 npm install --save lisk-sdk@alpha # install lisk-sdk as dependency for the server side